The single greatest challenge

 There are adaptation challenges in all functional domains.

-If not addressed systemically, they lead to unintended side-effects, exploitation of people and nature, externalities, and cascading effects across all functional domains, potentially triggering public health hazards, social tensions, and detrimental affects on the quality of life and environmental quality.
+If the challenges are not addressed systemically, they lead to unintended side-effects, inequality and cascading effects across all functional domains, potentially triggering public health hazards and disasters.

 Read more about urban system functions: